jvroig/journey-to-agentic-ai-from-first-principles/Part01/README.md

 **Important Note**: This is an **educational implementation** designed to demonstrate how tool-calling works with Large Language Models (LLMs).
 It is **not intended for production use**.
 Please exercise caution when using this code, especially when interacting with sensitive filesystems.
 Always ensure proper security measures are in place if deploying similar solutions in real-world scenarios.

+### Changing Endpoints and Models

+Although the sample code defaults to hitting an Alibaba Cloud Model Studio endpoint in order to use a Qwen model (you’ll need an Alibaba Cloud account and valid Model Studio API Key), the code just uses standard OpenAI API-compatible calls, so you can swap it out for any other endpoint you want, including any vLLM, TGI, or llama.cpp server that you are running yourself, using any LLM you want.

 ### Features